kaitoy/pcap4j/README.md

 The build procedure is the following.

+0. Install WinPcap/libpcap<br>
+   The pcap library is needed for the unit tests ran in the Build step.
 1. Setup Eclipse 3.7+<br>
    Install JDK, download a compressed Eclipse file from the [Eclipse Downloads Page](http://www.eclipse.org/downloads/), and decompress it.